504: Secret Agent Super Dragon

 See note on Frusen Gladje, above.

-The haunting Herb Alpert death theme, here on The Music of the White.
+The haunting Herb Alpert death theme, here on The Music of Your Life.

 Super Dragon worked the deep fryers at Arby’s—he knows what he’s doing.